Alexander Technique Center

 Can the Alexander Technique be learned online?

-Very early in his career, F. M. Alexander tried to teach through verbal instruction only.
+Early in his career, F. M. Alexander tried to teach using only verbal instruction.
 He quickly found that didn't work well.
-Alexander began to use hands-on guidance to give his students the direct experience of more natural and improved use, which worked much better.
-He continued to develop and refine this "hands-on" instruction for many years.
+Alexander added hands-on guidance to give his students the direct experience of more natural and improved use, which worked much better.
+He continued to develop and refine this hands-on instruction for many years.

-While there can be learning that doesn't involve the tangible experiences provided by hands-on guidance, that type of learning is not the same in-depth reeducation that the Alexander Technique teaches.
+While there can be virtual learning that doesn't involve the tangible experiences provided by hands-on guidance, that type of learning is not the same in-depth reeducation that the Alexander Technique teaches.
+More Information.

 Is the Alexander Technique a kind of treatment or therapy—similar to massage therapy, physical therapy, bodywork, or other therapies?